DistributedProofreaders/dproofreaders/SETUP/UPGRADE.md

 * c/SETUP/upgrade/18/
 * c/SETUP/upgrade/19/
 * c/SETUP/upgrade/20/
+* c/SETUP/upgrade/21/

 ### Upgrading from release R202209 or R202303
 Run the scripts in the following directories in order

 * c/SETUP/upgrade/19/
 * c/SETUP/upgrade/20/
+* c/SETUP/upgrade/21/

 ### Upgrading from release R202309
 Run the scripts in the following directories in order

 * c/SETUP/upgrade/20/
+* c/SETUP/upgrade/21/

+### Upgrading from release R202403
+Run the scripts in the following directories in order

+* c/SETUP/upgrade/21/

 ## Install the modified `dp.cron`
 Install the modified `dp.cron`.